How to manage a funeral insurance policy

 Updating your cover

 It’s important to review your cover every year to make sure it’s still providing the level of protection you need.
-A change of circumstances could mean you need more or less cover, such as your savings going up or down, taking on or reducing debt, investments maturing or changing, and approaching retirement.
+A change of circumstances could mean you need more or less cover.
+Consider factors such as your savings going up or down, taking on or reducing debt, investments maturing or changing, and approaching retirement.

-Once you’ve checked that your funeral cover is still right for your current circumstances, you can forget about it for another year and get on with life!
+Once you’ve checked that your funeral cover is still right for your current circumstances, you can get on with life!
 Remember that if you change your cover, your premiums will also change.

 Choosing your beneficiaries

-Depending on the insurer and product you choose, you can nominate up to five beneficiaries to split the money between.
-If you don’t choose anyone to receive your benefit, it will go to your estate or another eligible person in accordance with New Zealand legislation.
+For New Zealand Seniors Funeral Insurance, you can nominate up to five beneficiaries – you can also choose how much goes to each beneficiary.
+If you don’t choose anyone to receive your benefit, it may go to your estate or another eligible person in accordance with New Zealand legislation.
+It’s important to note, rules and instructions around nominating beneficiaries may differ depending on your insurer and the product you choose.

 Ways to pay